 - Have a remote mouse and keyboard at the table near you.
 That way you can access photos and applications easily.
 It's useful to have a Google page open so that you can look things up on the fly as needed.
-Additionally it can be helpful to have the batteries easily accessible so that if you run out of charge you can quickly change them over :)
+Additionally, it can be helpful to have the batteries easily accessible so that if you run out of charge you can quickly change them over :)

-- Consider your placement of your audio.
-Try to get the microphones as close to the middle of classroom as possible.
-Sometimes this is not feasible so in that case you can have someone next to the microphone to relay questions and answers coming from the back of the classroom.
+- Consider the placement of your audio.
+Try to get the microphones as close to the middle of the classroom as possible.
+Sometimes this is not feasible so in that case, you can have someone next to the microphone to relay questions and answers coming from the back of the classroom.
 VC systems come with a variety of noise cancelling microphones.
 If you choosing to run a web conference via your computer instead of a H.323 VC system it's worth purchasing a USB noise cancelling microphone as the sound quality for the remote sites is far superior than what you usually get with your inbuilt microphone on your computer.

 Polycom C100 noise cancelling microphone

-- Put a white board right next to your TV or projector screen and list down the different schools who are attending (especially if you're leading the conference).
+- Put a whiteboard right next to your TV or projector screen and list down the different schools who are attending (especially if you're leading the conference).
 That way you can quickly glance to the list and know who you're speaking with.
 It can really help if you have a magnetic button to that a volunteer can quickly slide along so you know who spoke to last!

 Before the conference

 - Set your camera presets before joining the conference.
 This means a view of your entire classroom, a view of your experiment table and perhaps 3 separate views of the left, middle and right-side of the classroom.
 It can also help to have a whiteboard view as well so you can quickly write down things to show the other schools.
 How do you do this?
-Generally if you zoom your camera to view you need you can hold down a number button on your VC remote and a preset will become stored for later use.
+Generally, if you zoom your camera to view you need you can hold down a number button on your VC remote and a preset will become stored for later use.
 Check your usual manual on how to switch between views (Polycom is slightly different to Cisco for instance).

-- Learn how to toggle the various layout views from self view and 'Brady bunch' view.
+- Learn how to toggle the various layout views from self-view and 'Brady Bunch' view.
 I personally like the self-view option as I can see exactly what the other schools are seeing and I simply toggle back to active speaker view so I can see the other schools when they speak back to me.
 It certainly helps me see what's going on!